-As regards sales to retail chains, the Group sells its products to the largest chains in Poland and Romania.
-Credit exposures in this customer group are not evenly distributed as 2 key retail chains in Poland jointly account for approximately 77% of sales made through this particular channel.
+In regards to retail chains channel, the Group sells its products to the largest chains in Poland and Romania.
+Credit exposures in this customer group are not evenly distributed as 2 key retail chains in Poland jointly account for approximately 78% of sales made through this particular channel.
 Credit risk exposure to retail chains is considered by the Company as low as most of them are reliable and financially transparent customers with an established market position and a sound payment history.

 In the area of wholesale distribution, the Group has established cooperation with a few dozen authorised distributors, a few dozen wholesalers across the country and authorised retail stores, as well as with wholesalers in Romania and China.
-In 2022, 75% of sales in this group was executed to approx. 68 customers (63 customers in 2021).
+In 2023, 75% of sales in this group was executed to approx. 62 customers (68 customers in 2022).
 The Group pursues a policy of reducing credit exposures to wholesale customers with the use of a credit limit mechanism.
 The limits are set for each customer based on a detailed assessment of its financial performance, market position, payment discipline and the overall situation in the sector.
 The utilisation of credit limits is monitored on a regular basis.
 A transaction exceeding the credit limit may only be executed upon authorisation by authorised persons in accordance with an internal credit policy.

 The Group mitigates its credit risk by having trade receivables insured in a renowned insurance company.
-The insurance covers receivables from the customers of the Parent Company.
-As at 31 December 2022, 56% of the short-term trade receivables were insured (33% as at 31 December 2021).
+The insurance covers mainly receivables from the customers of the Parent Company.
+As at 31 December 2023, 60% of the short-term trade receivables were insured (56% as at 31 December 2022).
 This applies to customers who have been granted an individual limit and customers covered by the so-called automatic limit, up to the amount specified in the insurance contract.
 Under the insurance contract, the deductible is typical for such contracts.